Skip to main content

 Not everyone reading this page needs the same thing.
 Here’s how to find your fit in 30 seconds.

-Important: Compounded tirzepatide available through Eden is not an FDA-approved finished product.
-See the regulatory section below for what that means and why it matters for your purchase decision.
+Important: The compounded tirzepatide and GLP-1 gum available through Embody are not FDA-approved finished products.
+A licensed provider determines whether treatment is medically appropriate.
+See the regulatory section below for what that means for your purchase decision.

-• Compounded tirzepatide is not FDA-approved as a finished product
+• Compounded tirzepatide is not an FDA-approved finished product

 Best for tirzepatide without needles